 curl -I static.examplesite.net/css/style.css

-The X-Cache: MISS indicates that the file is being pulled from the origin when requested.
-The same result can be achieved by using the file path in the Cache Inspector.
+The x-hw header ends with .p, which indicates that the file is being pulled from the origin when requested.
+You can read more about the x-hw header here.

 If you still have a low cache hit percentage, please contact our support team through a ticket or live chat 24/7/365!